WHAT YOU NEED TO KNOW

 There are 52 secure bicycle parks next to The Centaur and Best Mate enclosure entrances.

-We kindly ask that you do not bring your own food or drink into the racecourse.
+We kindly ask that you do not bring your own food or drink into the Club and Tatts enclosure at the racecourse.
 There are mobile catering units operating throughout the day in all enclosures, which do change from meeting to meeting.
 Typically offering food such as fish and chips, hog roasts, burgers and hot dogs, sandwiches, teas and coffees and doughnuts.
 Food is also available from a variety of our bars.
 Hip flasks are not permitted.